ErlingSigurdson/Drv7SegQ595/README.md

 ## Dependencies

 * `SPI.h` library implementation for the Arduino core you're using.

-`SPI.h` is commonly available for all Arduino cores, although it's not guaranteed.
-In an unlikely case where it is not implemented for your core you can still use **Drv7Seg2x595** in bit-banging mode, but in order to avoid compilation errors you'll have to manually uncomment the `#define DRV7SEG2X595_SPI_NOT_IMPLEMENTED` preprocessor directive in `Drv7Seg2x595.h`.
+It is commonly available for all Arduino cores, although it's not guaranteed.
+In an unlikely case where it is not implemented for your core, you can still use **Drv7Seg2x595** in a bit-banging mode, but in order to avoid compilation errors you'll have to manually uncomment the `#define DRV7SEG2X595_SPI_PROVIDED_ASSUMED` preprocessor directive in `Drv7Seg2x595.h`.

+TODO: note on custom pins

 * **SegMap595** C++ library (see links below) is used in the example sketch to simplify proper glyph output, but otherwise isn't necessary at all.

 TODO: micros provided

+## Miscellaneous

+No blocking, `delay()`-based timers are used.
+Instead, the library relies on non-blocking, `micros()`-based timers.

 ## Links